February 03, 2020 / Business

 Every jewelry designer loves some press coverage!
 Read on for tips to create a media kit that will put your designs in front of editors. ...

-What is a Media Kit?
+What is a Jewelry Press Kit?

 In the old days, artists would create glossy pocket folders with printouts of jewelry photos, brochures, and business cards neatly tucked inside.
 Now, the digital age makes media kits, sometimes also referred to as press kits, easier than ever.
 You can assemble a kit from files you probably already have on your hard drive so it is ready at your fingertips when opportunity knocks.